gemseo/gemseo/doc_src/_examples/constraint_aggregation/README.rst

 .. math:: G_{max}(g_j(x,y), p) = \max_{j=1,...,N}{(f_j(x)})

-using this formulation keeps the same solution of the original problem but has the major inconvinient of not being differentiable.
+using this formulation keeps the same solution of the original problem but has the major inconvenient of not being differentiable.
 This is not always a problem in practice.
 However, it is possible that the performance of gradient-based solvers may be degraded.

 The KS function